-Andrew Hutchings (aka LinuxJedi) is a Master Software Engineer for Hewlett-Packard’s Cloud Services division working on the continuous integration and infrastructure for Openstack.
-He is physically based in the middle of nowhere in the United Kingdom but manages and works with a global development team.
+Andrew Hutchings (aka LinuxJedi) is a Principal Software Engineer for Hewlett-Packard’s Advanced Technology Group working with new an exciting Open Source technologies.
+He is physically based in the middle of nowhere in the United Kingdom but works with a global development team.

 Before joining HP he was a Senior Sustaining Engineer for SkySQL, Software Developer on the Drizzle project at Rackspace and a Senior MySQL Support Engineer for Sun Microsystems / Oracle Corporation specialising in MySQL Cluster and C/C++ APIs.
 He is also co-author of the book MySQL 5.1 Plugins Development.

 Julian Hyde is the author of the open source Mondrian Relational OLAP Engine as well as the founder and chief architect of SQLstream.
 He has over fifteen years experience in database and business intelligence technology, having served as a senior engineer at Oracle in the kernel group, as well as founding Broadbase software.

 An active contributor to the Eigenbase project, he has a strong pedigree in the open-source movement.